Khaing Khaing Maw

 Khaing Khaing Maw (born February 5, 1979) is a former wushu athlete from Myanmar.
 She is a one-time world champion and a double silver medalist at the World Wushu Championships.
 She also won the gold medal in women's taijiquan at the 2001 Southeast Asian Games.
 At the 2002 Asian Games, she won the gold medal in women's taijiquan, Myanmar's first medal in wushu at the Asian Games.
-Her last competition was at the 2004 Asian Wushu Championships where she won a gold medal in taijiquan.
+Her last competition was at the 2004 Asian Wushu Championships where she won a gold medal in taijiquan and a bronze medal in taijijian.